-While cold, broad targeting is popular, I still find warm targeting extremely valuable.
+While cold, In most cases, mention of Broad Targeting refers to the removal of all potential targeting filters: No custom audiences, lookalike audiences, or detailed targeting.
+Instead, rely only on location and letting the algorithm do the work.
+More is popular, I still find warm targeting extremely valuable.
 I believe this is especially the case for content creators like me.
 A website custom audience matches people who visit your website with people on Facebook.
-You can then create ads to show to that audience. can be a great tool, and you can use them in many different ways.
+You can then create ads to show to that audience.
+More can be a great tool, and you can use them in many different ways.

 I attract you to my website with free content, driven here by email, organic search, social media posts, and ads.
 It’s then important that I can isolate those who were most engaged to move them to the next step.